syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Images.md

 {% endhighlight %}
 {% endtabs %}

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Images/Insert-image-in-an-existing-PDF-document/).

+N>  The Syncfusion .NET Core PDF library supports drawing image formats other than JPEG and PNG into the PDF document using the PdfTiffImage API with [Syncfusion.Pdf.Imaging.Net.Core](https://www.nuget.org/packages/Syncfusion.Pdf.Imaging.Net.Core) assembly reference in ASP.NET Core platform.

 ## Inserting a vector image